kanzhamada/binus-logbook-bot-kalbe/README.md

 ```bash
 # Copy the example file (if available)
 cp env.example .env
 # Or create a new .env file manually
 ```

-Add your BINUS credentials and configuration to the `.env` file:
+Add your credentials and configuration to the `.env` file:

 ```env
 # Login credentials